bielmarfran/Loot-Divider/README.md

 ## Site

-- The site is hosted on <loot-divider.vercel.app>.
+- The site is hosted on https://loot-divider.vercel.app/.

 ## Why?